Taking your pension pot a bit at a time

 Is the money guaranteed to last for the rest of my life?

-Can I leave money to someone when I die through this option?
+Can I nominate someone to receive my money when I die through this option?

 What are the risks?

-How do I choose this option with The People's Pension?
+How do I choose this option with People's Pension?